mvantieghem/longitudinal_study_forecasting/README.md

 ### Instructions for users:
 #### 1) Provide input csv file.
 Required columns: baseline_date, child_birth_date. \
+*For pregnancy cohorts, include child due date in the child birth date column* \
-Optional columns: enrichment variables of interest
+Optional columns: enrichment variables of interest,as a factor (e.g. Income > 60K or < 60K)
 #### 2) Select inputs on side bar to modulate variables of the study design
 For example, filter the sample for particular enrichment variable of interest \
 OR choose a specific age-target for study visit (e.g. six months of age)